11/16/19 By DAN ULLOA

-Jessie Villars is a testament to the healing power of cannabis and the industry’s ability to pay it forward to those suffering.
+Jesse Villars is a testament to the healing power of cannabis as well as CBD and the industry’s ability to pay it forward to those suffering.

 “I’ve always loved baking, as a coping mechanism, it’s been incredibly beneficial,” Villars said.
 She noted that under the law, she cannot make adult-use edibles.
 She does, however, make medical marijuana infusion tutorials and baked edibles for patients using their prescription mixed into coconut, butter or olive oil.
 Coconut is best when baking strong THC edibles because it has a high saturated fat content and absorbs more than butter.

 Villars is sensitive to those with dietary restrictions, saying “we work with Gluten-Free, sugar-free, pescatarian, vegetarian and vegan cookies.”
-She added that she uses rice flour, almond flour gluten-free alternatives, and have celiac disease.
+She added that she uses rice flour and almond flour gluten-free alternatives.

 Villars said they work well together because she has a mild disability so heavy lifting and chopping are more difficult for her.